Ait Ben Haddou Morocco Travel Guide

 Consider hiring a local guide at the ksar for historical insights.
 Negotiate the price beforehand.

-Embrace the local pace and hospitality.
+Get into the local rhythm and hospitality.
 A smile and a few words of Arabic or French (e.g., "Salam Alaikum") go a long way.